This post may contain affiliate links. Please read our disclosure policy.

 - When ready to bake, preheat oven to 400˚F.

 - Whisk together remaining egg with 1 tablespoon water and brush over rolls with a pastry brush.
 Bake 13-15 minutes or until tops are golden brown, rotating baking dish halfway through baking time.
 Rolls are best served warm.

 - To substitute active dry yeast for instant yeast, increase the amount to 2 teaspoons.
 In step 3 of the recipe, whisk a teaspoon of sugar into the warm water and sprinkle yeast over the top.
 Let stand 5-10 minutes until yeast is foamy.
 Whisk in egg and slightly cooled butter and milk mixture.
 Add this yeast mixture to dry ingredients and proceed with recipe.

-- If using unsalted butter, increase kosher salt to 2 teaspoons.
+- If using unsalted butter, increase kosher salt by a scant 1/8 teaspoon.